Vault and Gallery Fully Open

 The Charity Shop in Tighnabruaich had been leased by a an organisation called the Friends of West Cowal.
 It has been such a success that the Churches have purchased the premises outright.

-All proceeds from the shop will be used for the benefit of the four churches of the Parish.
+All proceeds from the shop will be used for the benefit of the four churches of the Charge.
 In the first full year a total of £10,000 was distributed to the three congregations.

 Service of Remembrance